-You have just purchased a unique spinning wheel, handcrafted from Rimu timber by Majacraft of New Zealand.
+You have just purchased a unique spinning wheel, handcrafted by Majacraft of New Zealand.
 To increase your enjoyment of your Majacraft wheel, we recommend taking a few minutes to read this manual to help familiarise yourself with your new wheel.

-Majacraft handcrafted spinning wheels have been designed to spin large quantities of yarn quickly and effortlessly with the comfort of the spinner in mind.
+Majacraft spinning wheels have been designed to spin large quantities of yarn quickly and effortlessly with the comfort of the spinner in mind.